abernicchia-heroku/heroku-auditevents-logger/README.md

 ### Database Schema

-The application creates a `audit_events_log` table with the following structure:
+The application creates a single table to track processing status:

+#### audit_events_log
+Tracks the processing status for each date:

 ```python
 class AuditEventsLog(Base):